 What to expect after hospital discharge:

-Call your doctor right away if your child develops a fever or any of Kawasaki Disease's signs or symptoms return.
-Further evaluation is needed.
-Your child may need to be readmitted to the hospital.
+Call your doctor right away if your child develops a fever or any of the other symptoms of Kawasaki Disease return.
+Further evaluation will be needed to determine if your child needs to be go back to the hospital.

-It is very important to closely monitor children who have had Kawasaki Disease for improvement and to check for the development of coronary aneurysms.
-Aneurysms most often form after the first couple of weeks of illness.
-Therefore, children should be scheduled for an echocardiogram and a check-up at 2 weeks and again at 6 to 8 weeks after their fever first started.
+It is very important to closely monitor children who have had Kawasaki Disease to make sure they are improving and to check for the development of coronary aneurysms.
+Aneurysms most often form after the first couple of weeks of illness, so children should be scheduled for an echocardiogram and a check-up at 2 weeks and again at 6 to 8 weeks after their fever first started.
 More frequent follow up and echocardiograms will be necessary if there are abnormal findings on any of the echocardiograms.

-Note: Live viral vaccines should be postponed at least 11 months after IVIG, because IVIG may render the vaccines in-effective.
-This includes the MMR (measles, mumps, rubella) and the Varicella (chicken pox) vaccines.
+Note: Live viral vaccines should be postponed at least 11 months after IVIG, because IVIG can cause the vaccines to be ineffective.
+These include the MMR (measles, mumps, rubella) and Varicella (chicken pox) vaccines.
 Children over 6 months of age should receive the inactivated influenza (flu) vaccine injection.

 Children who do have coronary aneurysms should be under the care of a pediatric cardiologist as they grow and will require special long-term care and follow-up.